 - a birth injury

-- a problem with brain development while a baby is still in the womb
+- a problem with brain development while your baby is still in the womb

-While doctors don’t fully understand the reason for the connection, these things can cause chaotic brain wave activity resulting in the frequent spasms.
-In the rest of the cases, the cause of the spasms is unknown, but may be the result of an unidentified neurological problem.
+While doctors don’t fully understand the reason for the connection, these things can cause chaotic brain wave activity, resulting in frequent spasms.
+In the rest of children, the cause of their spasms is unknown but may be the result of an unidentified neurological problem.

-These tests usually last from one to several hours, and may be done in a doctor’s office, lab, or hospital.
+These tests usually last from one to several hours and may be done in a doctor’s office, lab, or hospital.
 They may also need to be repeated after several days.
-Most children with infantile spasms will have disorganized brain wave activity.
+Some children with infantile spasms will have disorganized brain wave activity.
 This is known as modified hypsarrhythmia.
-Very chaotic brain wave activity to a milder response, known as hypsarrhythmia, can be seen in about two-thirds of children with the disorder.

-If your child is diagnosed with infantile spasms, their doctor may also order other tests to see why the spasms are occurring.
-For example, an MRI can image the brain and show any abnormalities in its structure.
-Genetic testing can pinpoint genetic reasons contributing to the seizures.
+If your child has received a diagnosis of infantile spasms, a doctor may also order other tests to see why the spasms are occurring.
+For example, an MRI can image their brain and show any abnormalities in its structure.
+Genetic testing can pinpoint genetic reasons contributing to their seizures.

-It’s important that you seek medical help right away if you think your baby is having infantile spasms.
+It’s important that you get medical help right away if you think your baby is having infantile spasms.
 The disorder can have very serious developmental consequences, especially if it’s left untreated.
-Your child has the best chance of limiting those negative effects with early intervention.
+Your child has the best chance of limiting those negative effects with early treatment.